approvality/dimensionality/README.md

-# These are my Silly dimensions
+# this respository contains dimensions by max gaming
-Do not steal my dimensions.
+Do not modify my dimensions without permission.
+Credits are optional, however it would be nice if you included them!